MariaStechenko/ArticleList/README.md

-# React Project for the React Course
+# Article List

+This App is developed using React library (React Router)

 ## Available Scripts